khannavivek/pydash_sample/readme.txt

 This repo is maintained for pydash initial sample examples in python using dash app.

 This notebook and sample app helped me too get beginner level skill in pydash dashboarding.

+// Please create a PR to add more to it.